mikaelvesavuori/only/readme.md

 - Responsive and print: should be good to go for both, but we always make very specific changes inhouse for these kinds of matters depending on the web project

 ## Assumptions and intended user
-- It is assumed that you will want to custom code as much as possible for stuff such as Javascript, interfaces, and layout.
+- It is assumed that you will want to custom code as much as possible for stuff such as interactivity, interfaces, and layout.
 Only gives you access right away to all the standard HTML elements for quick designing, and uses the industry-standard Normalize reset and sets fonts to system defaults.
 I did not want to make another totalizing framework like Bootstrap which makes it really hard to negate built-in design decisions.
 - It is assumed that your custom components will be developed independently of other page-wide layout.
 Only provides a simple "Component Designer" for this, which uses Fragment.js to load HTML (you are then encouraged to place your prefixed component SCSS in the components folder for ultimate separation of concerns) so you can replicate a more robust component-based environment like Angular or React even if you don't intend to run those on your site.
 - It is assumed that you will want quick and direct access to all of the standard layout CSS elements.
 Only has a styleguide (with separate SCSS file) that aims to give users a designer-centric workflow based around actually seeing all the stuff that's going on, from typography to link styling and beyond.
 - It is assumed that you prefer tweaking most of the raw web development things like .htaccess, content security policies, responsive image loading patterns, font scaling etc. rather than always writing that stuff from scratch.
 Users get a robust boilerplate adapted from the popular HTML5 Boilerplate, expanded with additional error pages, more .htaccess options (like rewriting path names) and a few patterns for recurring concerns like responsive, lazy image loading.